 Greek Pasta Salad Recipe

-This pasta salad recipe can be made in exactly 20 minutes!
-I promise… I’ve timed myself making it 3 times!
-But you’ll need to work quickly and efficiently.
-When you set your water on the stove to boil, get busy chopping those veggies and making the dressing!
-That way when the pasta is cooked and drained, all you need to do is add everything together and toss!
+- But you’ll need to work quickly and efficiently.
+When you set your water on the stove to boil, get busy chopping veggies and making the dressing!
+That way when the pasta is cooked and drained, all you need to do is add everything together and toss.

 How long will pasta salad last?

-This recipe is so quick and easy!
-And perfect for lunch or dinner!
+This recipe is so quick and easy, it’s perfect for parties, picnics, and potlucks!
 I know we’ll be making this Greek pasta salad as an easy side all Summer long!
-Hope you do too 😉
+And I hope you do too 😉

 - 20-Minute Rainbow Veggie Pasta Salad